Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 3.3.4 Recording Statements of Achievement and Statements of Participation

-Schools record QCIA achievements in the Student Management application.
+Schools record QCIA achievements in the Student Management app.

-QCIA information must be entered by schools for each exiting student before the QCIA verification meeting (see Section 3.4.3: QCIA verification).
-The information that has been selected or entered for the certificate may be previewed, saved and printed for checking.
+QCIA information must be entered by schools for every exiting student before the QCIA verification meeting (see Section 3.4.3: QCIA verification).
+Schools may access QCIA reports via the Student Management app to check QCIA statements and information.

 Statement of Achievement